AMV1909/Things-To-Remember/Deploy Web Application.md

 }
 ```

-Change the root folder to the route of the `dist` folder.
+Change the root folder to the route of the `dist` folder and the location section for `/index.html`.
 The file should look like this:

 ```
 server {